Top Things to Do in Nebraska's Panhandle

-Legend Buttes Golf Course Play nine holes at the base of the bluffs around Fort Robinson. crawfordnebraska.net
+Legend Buttes Golf Course Play nine holes at the base of the bluffs west of Crawford. crawfordnebraska.net

-Scotts Bluff National Monument A short hike up leads to 90-mile views; in summer, a living-history program at the visitors center highlights the Oregon Trail journey. nps.gov/scbl
+Scotts Bluff National Monument A short hike up leads to 90-mile views; in summer, a living-history program at the visitors center highlights the Oregon Trail journey. nps.gov

-Toadstool Geologic Park A mini version of South Dakota's Badlands lies near the Hudson-Meng Center.
+Toadstool Geologic Park A mini version of South Dakota's Badlands lies near the Hudson-Meng Education and Research Center.
 The 1-mile loop makes the perfect morning hike. fs.usda.gov

 High Plains Homestead Along a gravel road, bunkhouse units provide a rugged escape for people who appreciate a starry sky, about 20 miles north of Fort Robinson State Park.
-Activities include hunting, horseback riding and mountain biking. highplainshomestead.com
+Activities include hunting and mountain biking. highplainshomestead.com

 Ponderosa Ranch This spread with cabins near Crawford caters to visitors who want to hunt wild turkeys and deer.
 Also, get great photos of trains in the forested bluffs. ponderosaranch.net